martin-henz/martin-henz/_posts/2022-05-05-local-operand-stack.md

 ```
 Return instructions need to change as follows.
 In the version with a global
 operand stack, the result of evaluating the return expression was already
 in the right place, namely on top of the global operand stack.
-When the
+When
-operand stack is local to each evaluation of a function body, the return
+operand stacks are local to each evaluation of a function body, the return
 value needs to be transferred from the callee's operand stack to the caller's
 operand stack.
 ``` js